Favorites

 DE-ÖKO-039

-• contains about 40 g omega-3 fatty acids per 100 g
+• contains about 40g of omega-3 fatty acids per 100g

 • from organically grown camelina seeds

-• freshly milled and cold-pressed
+• freshly milled and cold pressed

 • raw food quality